Who can do this?

-You can also Sort the members list by clicking each column header.
-Clicking multiple times changes the sort from ascending, to descending, then back to ascending.
-The arrow next to the column heading indicates sort order; up arrow for ascending, down-arrow for descending.
-The Name column sorts by user FIRST name.
+You can also Sort the member list by clicking each column header.
+Clicking multiple times changes the sort from ascending to descending, then back to ascending.
+The arrow next to the column heading indicates sort order; up arrow for ascending, down arrow for descending.
+The Name column is sorted by user FIRST name.

 The sorting is NOT nested; the list can only be sorted by one column at a time.